brookshelley/brookshelley.github.com/books.md

 ## 2019 <a name="2019"></a>

+**Exhalation: Stories** — Ted Chiang

+Chiang is one of the only authors I’ve read that truly puts the “speculative” into speculative fiction.
+Combining a curiosity about math, physics, and philosophy, Exhalation’s stories show a very adept storyteller playing with quite a few ideas.
+Each story is so different, and yet similarly great.
+I really hope Chiang writes a novel at some point, because I want to roam around his world’s for much longer.

 **Sourdough** — Robin Sloan

 A fun book on getting into a new hobby, and getting out of tech.
 I’m not a baker, but I really liked how Robin described the baking process.
 There weren’t many characters with real depth, but our protagonist was fun.